 She looked at me and ran.

 A shadow darkened the ground as people ran passed me.
 I looked towards the sky to see what was causing the darkness.
 I saw something that I never believed existed.
 It covered most of the sky as it moved forward.
 I figured I should probably go home.
 I turned to walk when someone pushed me to the ground, and I fell face first onto the pavement.
 It scratched my cheek.
 I turned to sit on my butt.
-I touched my jaw and felt blood.
+I touched my face and felt blood.

 People stopped cycling to go toward the other direction.
 Busses stopped to get everyone out.
 I saw young teens running backward and filming on their cellphones.
-An old homeless man held his hands up towards the sky begging them. to take him with them.
+An old homeless man held his hands up towards the sky begging them, to take him with them.
 The last bit of sun shined in my eyes making it impossible for me to see clearly until the shade covered my body completely.

 ‘Hello’ Squatting in front of me was the same man that had entered my home the day before.